opcg/rez/README.md

 ### What is Rez

 Rez is a command-line utility for Windows, Linux and MacOS, solving the problem of creating a reproducible environment for your software projects on any machine in any pre-existing environment.
 It does so by resolving a "request" into a deterministic selection of "packages".
-Each package is a versioned collection of files with some metadata that you self-host and the resulting "context" is dynamica generated whenever the request is resolved.
+Each package is a versioned collection of files with some metadata that you self-host and the resulting "context" is generated on-demand.

 ```bash
 $ rez env Python-3.7 PySide2-5.12 six requests